 When we make commitments to ourselves and then resist the necessary actions, we create a damaging cycle.
-Our lack of follow through starts to whittle away at our confidence, undermine our self-esteem, and we slowly lose trust in our ability to make change in our lives.
+Our lack of follow-through starts to whittle away at our confidence, undermine our self-esteem, and we slowly lose trust in our ability to make changes in our lives.
 We forfeit our power.

 So, what does this opponent look like?
 Well as it happens, it looks remarkably familiar.